mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 You can also follow the steps to [create a KV secrets engine](https://developer.hashicorp.com/vault/docs/secrets/kv), and store [static key-value secrets](https://developer.hashicorp.com/vault/tutorials/secrets-management/static-secrets) or [versioned key-value secrets](https://developer.hashicorp.com/vault/tutorials/secrets-management/versioned-kv) in it.
 Postman only supports KV secrets engines.

-To set up an OIDC identity provider in HashiCorp Vault, do the following:
+To set up a public OIDC identity provider in HashiCorp Vault using the CLI, do the following:

-1. In HashiCorp Vault, go to the [public address](https://developer.hashicorp.com/vault/tutorials/cloud/get-started-vault#vault-cluster-overview) for your HashiCorp Vault cluster.
+1. If entering the commands in the Vault Browser CLI, go to the [public address](https://developer.hashicorp.com/vault/tutorials/cloud/get-started-vault#vault-cluster-overview) for your HashiCorp Vault cluster, then open the Vault Browser CLI.

-    > You can use the HashiCorp Vault Browser CLI in your public cluster to set up an OIDC identity provider.
-Use the [`write` command](https://developer.hashicorp.com/vault/docs/commands/write) to write data to HashiCorp Vault, and use the [`read` command](https://developer.hashicorp.com/vault/docs/commands/read) to read data from HashiCorp Vault.

 1. Make sure you have permission to set up an [OIDC identity provider](https://developer.hashicorp.com/vault/docs/concepts/oidc-provider).
 You must at least have the permissions specified in the following [HashiCorp Vault policy](https://developer.hashicorp.com/vault/tutorials/policies/policies):

     ```json